 The castle was erected on a hill about 13 meters high, on the west bank of the Bran River, among its numerous tributaries and slightly north of the mouth to the Tywi River.
 Since the end of the 13th century, it consisted of the perimeter of the defensive walls, reinforced from the west by a massive semicircular tower with a diameter of 10.5 meters.
 In the lower part, situated on the slope, it had an oblique plinth typical of Anglo-Norman keep.
 The lower storey, provided only with a small opening, served as a warehouse and for defense, while the first floor, equipped with a latrine, may have already been residential.
 It is not certain whether the perimeter of the walls connected to the tower was a roofed structure or formed a miniature courtyard.
 On the north side, along the length of the perimeter, there was a small, semicircular from the outside tower, but with a four-sided interior.
 There was a well in its center.
 To the east of the hill there was a semicircular outer bailey, probably with wooden or half-timbered economic buildings.

-The large part of the semicircular tower and the fragments of the defensive wall located next to it have survived to the present.
-Entrance to the castle is free.
+A large part of the semicircular tower and a fragment of the defensive wall located next to it, on the northern side, with a smaller semicircular tower with a quadrilateral interior, have survived to modern times.
+Admission to the castle area is free.

 Kenyon J., The medieval castles of Wales, Cardiff 2010.